2024 Alaska House of Representatives election: District 8

-Incumbent Republican Ben Carpenter declined to seek re-election, instead running for state senate.
+Incumbent Republican Ben Carpenter declined to seek re-election, instead unsuccessfully running for state senate.
 Bill Elam, a member of the Kenai Peninsula Borough Assembly, and brigadier general John Hillyer both ran to succeed Carpenter.
 The two Republicans both ran on a conservative platform, with differences in support for renewable energy; with Elam being open to using renewables, while Hillyer wanted to expand Alaska's natural resource extraction, and support for state education funding; with Elam supporting "reasonable" increases while Hillyer opposed any increases in funding.
 Elam defeated Hillyer in a close race by a margin of 4 points.